 Have you heard all of these Scariest Disney Movies?
-We guarantee you'll find some new films.
-We gathered 20 of the top ones.
+We know for sure you'll find some new movies.
+We wrote about 20 of the best ones.

 From Gore Verbinski, starring Johnny Depp, Geoffrey Rush, Orlando Bloom, Keira Knightley